erikchiodo/eriks-regex-tutorial/gist-template.md

 - `C`: This is the letter "C", which is a literal character.
 - `[a-z]`: This is a bracket expression.
 It allows the values to be any lowercase letter between "a" and "z".
-- `{7}`: This is a quantifier that defines the character limit on the
+- `{7}`: This is a quantifier that defines the number of characters following "C", which is 7

 Taking all these components together, we get a more complex regular expression that defines a search pattern for a string that starts with "C" and is followed by 7 lowercase letters.